 Aged electric utility equipment and certain associated processes must be re-envisioned and rebuilt to avert utility ignited wildfires.
 The goal of utility wildfire mitigation planning is to implement programs that yield results.
 We commend the commitment that has been put towards reducing the risk of utility ignited wildfires to date.
 Through planning, action, data collection, and analysis, we will gain confidence in utility wildfire mitigation actions as we see results.
-We hope that the Board's 2021 recommendations will help utilities and regulators comprehend the progress being made.
+We hope that the Board's 2021 recommendations will help regulators, utilities, and regulators comprehends takeholders appreciate the progress being made.

-Pursuant to Public Utilities Code Sections 326.2 and 8389(a), this document constitutes the recommendations of the California Wildfire Safety Advisory Board (the Board or WSAB) to the CPUC's Wildfire Safety Division (WSD) on the development of the 2021 guidelines for the next round of wildfire mitigation plans as well as performance metrics and the utility safety culture.
+Pursuant to Public Utilities Code Sections 326.2 and 8389(a), this document constitutes the recommendations of the California Wildfire Safety Advisory Board (the Board or WSAB) to the CPUC's California Public Utilities Commission's (CPUC) Wildfire Safety Division (WSD) on the development of the 2021 guidelines for the next round of wildfire mitigation plans as well as performance metrics and the utility safety culture.
 As the Board considers its recommendations on the 2021 Wildfire Mitigation Plans (WMP) Guidelines and other recommendations, we recognize that we are sharing the Board members' collective knowledge and experience to create a directional guidepost for future work efforts.